vista-art/fragmentcolor/README.md

 ## Limitations

 - The current version of this library **always use a fullscreen triangle for every shader**.
 Support for custom geometries and instanced rendering is planned.

+- In Python, we depend on [rendercanvas](https://github.com/pygfx/rendercanvas) adapter to support multiple window libraries.
+Direct support for other libraries is planned.

 - Textures and Samplers are currently not supported, but are also planned.